 Here we want to clone the repository, bench the master branch (our reference), bench the current branch and compare the two.

-Each bench is run with the
+Each bench is running with the

 no-plot option since we don’t want to use gnuplot.
 Furthermore, we need to save those as named baselines with the